 Key to the success of the project was getting full access to the home.
-One of our criteria measures a home’s affective quality as inspired by Golfweek Magazine’s “walk in the park” test used to rate golf courses.
+One of our criteria measures a home’s affective quality, inspired by Golfweek Magazine’s “walk in the park” test used to rate golf courses.
 While this may seem incongruous, there are similarities between residential and golf course architecture.
 How does the architecture fit into the landscape?
 How does the space flow?
 Does it excite the senses?
-We gave numerical values to support our individual critiques, but in the final analysis evaluating houses, like most anything, is highly subjective.
+We gave numerical values to support our individual assessments, but in the final analysis, evaluating houses, like most anything, is highly subjective.
 Despite this, our rating panel scored houses quite close to each other.
-We plan to revisit our choices and conduct an updated survey in 2020.
+We plan to revisit our choices and conduct an updated survey in 2026.

 —A sample of the form we used to evaluate houses—